seanchoe/blog/_posts/2014-11-17-interstellar.md

 &ldquo;They&rdquo; could be future mankind as Cooper speculated.
 I think we can solve the time travel paradox I mentioned earlier with a story like this: In the original parallel universe, the plan A failed so mankind went extinct with earth but Cooper and Brand executed the plan B on Edmund's planet so the new mankind prospered.
 But Cooper felt so bad that he left his daughter Murph dying so his left a testament says that if the mankind's intelligence evolves as they can travel back in time, he would like to complete the plan A save Murph and the whole mankind on earth.
 Cooper and Brand would be Adam and Eve for the new mankind, so I think the future mankind would execute the testament.

+But in hindsight, I think the Murphy's Law's analysis I mentioned earlier makes more sense.

 ## A.I.

 I've read the review of Interstellar from [Jay's Anaysis](http://jaysanalysis.com/2014/11/12/interstellar-2014-the-secret-revelation/), and I thought his point makes a lot of sense.
 He says &ldquo;They&rdquo; might be computer/human hybrid.
 In other words, the future mankind Cooper mentioned in Tesseract might be the artificial intelligential existence created by human in fact.